Sir-Alexio/InnoGotchi-game-frontend/README.md

 ![Project Type](/Images/farmoverview.jpg)

 In "my own farm" section you can see different pages.
-If you have pnly created yor account and haven't got you owt farm, application offer you create you own farm.
+If you have only created your account and haven't got you pet farm, application offer you create you own farm.

 ![Project Type](/Images/createfarm.jpg)

-Farm name shoud be uniq during all application.
+Farm name should be unique during all application.
 After creating farm you will see Farm overview page with information about you farm.

 ![Project Type](/Images/farm.jpg)

 Here you can see two buttons: "Create pet" and "My pets".
 After pressing "Create pet" button you will go to pet constrator, where you shoud choose all parts of your pet: body, nose, eyes ets.
-Also yor shoud choose pet name that shoud be usiq during all application.
+Also yor shoud choose pet name that shoud be uniq during all application.

 ![Project Type](/Images/contractor.jpg)